SERVIR-WA/GALUP/training/2_rs/README.md

 The second GALUP workshop aims at providing core concepts of use for remote sensing applications in land use planning.
 Using Google Earth Engine (GEE), the participants will explore remote sensing data, learn common indices, and use simple land cover classification techniques.
 The goal is to have an understanding of how these techniques can be used for better land-use decision making.

-### Objectives
+## Objectives

-- Understand key concepts in land use analysis
+- Understand information obtained from different wavelengths/bands
-- Be familiar with the QGIS software
+- Learn about remote sensing systems and datasets
-- Use LUCIS-Open Tools for QGIS to perform geospatial analysis
+- Be familiar with Google Earth Engine
-- Create models for suitability analysis using Graphical Modeler
+- Learn about commonly used indices and environmental variables from remote sensing
-- Interpret the result of land-use suitability analysis
+- Conduct supervised land cover classification using GEE
-- Making decisions when different purposes of land use are in conflict
+- Interpret the results from different land cover classifications

 ## Assignment Submission and Help